Cockburn Central railway station: Thornlie-Cockburn Line

 As part of a major realignment of railway tracks at the station, the Mandurah line was closed between Elizabeth Quay and Aubin Grove from 26 December 2021 to 14 January 2022.
-In this time, the existing Mandurah line tracks were moved to the edge of the rail corridor to make room for the new Thornlie line tracks that will take its place at the location.
+In this time, the existing Mandurah line tracks were moved to the edge of the rail corridor to make room for the new Thornlie–Cockburn line tracks that will take its place at the location.As part of this, new crossovers were created to enable full movements between the four tracks north of the station.
+This allows special event Mandurah Line trains to run direct to Perth Stadium.

 Services

-Cockburn Central station is served by the Mandurah line, Transperth busses, and will also be served by the Thornlie line when it is completed.
+Cockburn Central station is served by the Mandurah and Thornlie-Cockburn lines and Transperth buses.

 Cockburn Central station saw 1,575,735 passengers in the 2013–14 financial year.